 where: V is the fluid velocity in ft/sec, D is the ID of the fluid conductor in ft, and v is the fluid kinematic viscosity in ft2/sec.

-Note that the viscosity of a typical hydraulic fluid is influenced by temperature and pressure.
-That is, the hotter the oil, the higher the NR for the same fluid velocity and pressure.
-The higher the pressure, the lower the NR for the same fluid velocity and temperature.
-Thus, specifying that NR should be 3000 is not a stringent requirement, but is well within the normal operating fluid velocities of a system.
+However, viscosity of a typical hydraulic fluid is influenced by temperature and pressure.
+That is, the hotter the oil, the higher the Reynolds number for the same fluid velocity and pressure.
+The higher the pressure, the lower the Reynolds number for the same fluid velocity and temperature.
+Thus, specifying that Reynolds number should be 3000 is not a stringent requirement, but is well within the normal operating fluid velocities of a system.
 By definition, turbulent flow has been created because the fluid streamlines are no longer parallel, but sufficient fluid motion to clean the inside walls of the conductors has not been generated.

-Even at the recommended maximum fluid velocities and NRs for hydraulic-system working conductors, fluid flow still is not turbulent enough to greatly affect contamination on conductor walls.
+Even at the recommended maximum fluid velocities and Reynolds numbers for hydraulic-system working conductors, fluid flow still is not turbulent enough to greatly affect contamination on conductor walls.
 Boundary-layer fluid at the interior surfaces of the fluid conductor remains undisturbed.

 The NR for flow at normal system velocities next can be calculated using the same conductor size and kinematic viscosity as in the first example, but with the velocity increased to 20 ft/sec.
 This higher velocity results in a Reynolds Number of 11,671, which corresponds to a flow rate of 39.8 gpm.